Vertical Wood Siding | Beauty And A Unique Appearance

 Vertical wood siding is natural looking, beautiful and can protect your home from the elements for many years when properly installed and maintained.
 This cladding differs from lap siding, which is placed horizontally on a home, while this is hung vertically (thus the name).
-Vertical wood siding is available in many type of wood; spruce, pine, redwood and cedar.
+Vertical wood siding is available in many wood species, including spruce, pine, redwood and cedar.

 Vertical Wood Siding Basics

 Vertical wood siding is hung up and down instead of horizontally like lap or clapboard siding.
-It provides a unique look to standard horizontal siding.
+It provides a unique look to standard horizontal panels.
 It can come from a variety of sources such as spruce, pine, redwood and cedar.
-Nearly all siding is treated before it goes up to protect it from insects, rotting and warping.
+Nearly all of the panels are treated before installation to protect the exterior cladding from insects, rotting and warping.

 Vertical Wood Siding Cost